Environmental Conservation in Sri Lanka

 - Monthly special Sri Lanka BBQ dinner

 *Please note: Some activities on this itinerary will depend on seasonal conditions.
 We’ll do everything we can to advise you of changes to this itinerary wherever possible.

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 You’ll stay in a shared volunteer house for the duration of the programme, The house is in southern Sri Lanka in the Galle district.
-It’s right by the beach, looking out over the sparkling Indian Ocean and historic Galle is just a 15-minute drive away.
+It’s 100m from Unawatuna Beach, looking out over the sparkling Indian Ocean and historic Galle is just a 15-minute drive away.